 Our operations as a for-hire motor carrier are subject to regulation by the U.S. Department of Transportation (DOT) and the Federal Motor Carrier Safety Administration (FMCSA), and certain business is also subject to state rules and regulations.
 The DOT periodically conducts reviews and audits to ensure our compliance with federal safety requirements, and we report certain accident and other information to the DOT.
-Our operations into and out of Canada and Mexico are subject to regulation by those countries.
+Our operations into and out of Canada and Mexico are subject to regulation by those countries as well as U.S. Customs and Boarder Protection with respect to cross-border trade and security compliance.
 We are also subject to a variety of requirements of national, state, and local governments, including the U.S. Environmental Protection Agency and the Occupational Safety and Health Administration.